 Multiple deer may be taken during the expanded archery season, and one may be taken during any one of the remaining seasons (with appropriate licenses or permits).

-- A person may not participate in a hunt for deer during which an organized or planned effort is made to drive deer.
-Four or more persons working together to move deer constitutes an organized or planned effort to drive deer.
+Driving Deer: A person may not participate in a hunt for deer during which an organized or planned effort is made to drive deer.
+Four or more persons working together to move deer constitutes such an effort.

-- It is unlawful to hunt deer after having killed or registered one during the open season of that calendar year (except for participants in the expanded archery season on deer – see Expanded Archery Permit, or by individuals in possession of a valid bonus antlerless deer permit or superpack antlerless deer permit).
+One and done: It is unlawful to hunt deer after having killed or registered one during the open season of that calendar year, unless you are participating in the expanded archery season on deer (see Expanded Archery Permit) or possess a valid bonus or superpack antlerless deer permit.